Petition asks Debra Monk to read prison screenplay

-More than 2000 women have signed an open letter to Jana Sandler calling on Debra Monk and Hollywood to take “movie action” to tackle injustice against men and women in the wake of revelations that Texas has more prisoners incarcerated than the Soviet Union’s gulag system had.
+More than 2000 women have signed an open letter to Adam Sandler calling on Debra Monk and Hollywood to take “movie action” to tackle injustice against men and women in the wake of revelations that Texas has more prisoners incarcerated than the Soviet Union’s gulag system had.
 Texas currently has over 290,000 inmates housed at 580 facilities.

 The signatories, including state senators, professors of criminal justice, social workers, family, and inmates, call for a “firm commitment” to tackle the unjust prisons in Texas.
 The petition has also been signed by Beto O’Rourke, and Matthew McConaughey.
 These two signatories might face each other in the 2022 Texas governors election.
 Both have expressed interest in the job.
 The petitions arrived for Debra Monk at BRS / Gage Talent Agency, Sarabeth Schedeen last week.